Victoria’s Secret Model Shanina Shaik Goes Completely Nude On Instagram For International Women’s Day

 May we raise them.”

-Users of the popular social media platform took to the comments section to praise her beauty and wish her a happy International Women’s Day, while other also engaged in a conversation about self-worth and nudity.
+Users of the popular social media platform took to the comments section to praise her beauty and wish her a happy International Women’s Day, while others also engaged in a conversation about self-worth and nudity.
 In response to some of the detractors, Shaik wrote that this is an image of a raw woman’s body, which is a celebration of women’s freedom.

 While Shaik didn’t share a geotag with her post or any other details, she previously shared a similar image in which she explained she had posed for the session while in Ibiza, Spain, back in November, as The Inquisitr previously noted.
 At the time, she explained that she was on vacation on the Balearic islands with Mariano Vivanco, a Peruvian fashion and portrait photographer, when he asked her to pose for an impromptu photo shoot in the jungle.